bilodev7/myclipboard.online/README.md

 # Shared Clipboard

-A real-time shared clipboard application that allows users to create and join clipboard rooms to share text content seamlessly.
+An open-source real-time shared clipboard application that allows users to create and join clipboard rooms to share text content and files seamlessly.

 ## Features

 - Create new clipboard rooms with optional password protection
 - Join existing clipboard rooms with a room code
 - Real-time updates of clipboard contents for all connected users
+- Upload and share files within clipboard rooms
+- Download shared files with a single click
-- Copy individual entries with one click
+- Copy individual text entries with one click
-- Delete entries
+- Delete entries and files
 - See how many users are connected to a clipboard
 - Automatic clipboard expiration after 24 hours of inactivity
 - Responsive design for mobile and desktop